jochasinga/stream-fun/README.md

 ```

-Copy one or more mp4 files and rename them to `stream-fun/assets/my-hyphenated-title.mp4`.
+Copy one or more `.mp4` files and rename them to `stream-fun/assets/movies/my-hyphenated-title.mp4`.
 The filename must be hyphenated in order to be properly formatted into a readable title (in the above
-case it would become "My Hyphenated Title of the Day").
+case it would become *"My Hyphenated Title of the Day"*).

+For each .mp4 file, put a corresponding `.jpg` for screenshot at `stream-fun/assets/screenshots/my-hyphenated-title.jpg`.

+The same goes with the description.
+Put a `.txt` file at `stream-fun/assets/descriptions/my-hyphenated-title.txt`.

 Then build the project with